Authentic Embera Native Village

 Wildlife sightings are likely but are not guaranteed.
 Boarding local canoes requires only a minimum of dexterity and flexibility.
 The landing consists of a rudimentary "put-in" that lacks handrails or proper steps.
-Many hands will be available to assist; however, guests will be required to step up into the vessels.
+Many hands will be available to assist; however, participants will be required to step up into the vessel.
 Restroom facilities are limited and basic throughout this tour; at the Emberá village only latrines are available.
 Tour duration will depend on the water level of the Chagres River.
-This tour is not suitable for pregnant women, guests with limited mobility, or guests with a history of back or neck problems.
+This tour is not suitable for pregnant women, guests with mobility limitations, or those with a history of back or neck problems.